Meatless Mondays ~ Penne with Squash, Sage & Walnuts

 Spread the squash mixture in a thin layer on a baking sheet and roast for about 40 minutes (until squash is soft)

-When the squash is just about done, heat about 2 tbsp of the olive oil in a large high-sided saute pan.
+When the squash is just about done, heat about 2 tablespoon of the olive oil in a large high-sided saute pan.

 The oil is ready when it starts to ‘pop’ but watch that it doesn’t start to smoke.